revel/revel/manual/modules.md

 1. Any templates in module/app/views will be added to the Template Loader search path
 2. Any controllers in module/app/controllers will be treated as if they were in your application
-3. The assets are made available, via a route of the form staticDir:modulename:public
+3. The assets are made available, via a route of the form `Static.ServeModule("modulename", "public")`

 ### Enabling a module